Case Study · Parleva

 Tradeoff Fewer corrections per turn

-Why it matters Confidence over exhaustive feedback
+Why it matters Confidence over exhaustive correction

 Suggestions as confidence scaffolding